semiller10/protein-express/README.md

 Table (tsv with header) relating protein names and eggNOG description strings to groups<br />
 When specified, two additional tables for each state will be produced with the names protein_score.\<state\>.tsv and group_score.\<state\>.tsv.<br />
-The former contains bitscore\*count scores for each protein/description feature in each bin.<br />
+The former contains bitscore\*count scores normalized to the maximum of each protein/description feature in each bin.<br />
-The latter contains summed bitscore\*count scores normalized to the maximum in each bin.<br />
+The latter contains summed bitscore\*count scores normalized to the maximum group sum in each bin.<br />

 | Group           | Protein   | Description                             |
 | --------------- | --------- | --------------------------------------- |